Are either an oyster shell bag living shoreline or a QuickReef™ shoreline appropriate for my property?

 Will my shoreline “grow” oysters?

-If there are natural oyster larvae in the water, then those larvae will attach to your new living shoreline and grow quickly.
+If there are natural oyster larvae (known as spat) in the water, then those larvae will attach to your new living shoreline and grow quickly.
 Depending on local water quality, they can be eaten!

 Can a living shoreline “grow” marsh?

 As waves wash over an oyster shell bag or QuickReef™ sill, sand and other sediment drop out of the water and are deposited behind it.
 In most cases, over time, enough material is deposited to create new marsh.
 We can plant this area with marsh grasses the year following the construction of your sill to expedite this process.